anthony95macias/Text_To_speech_Torch/README.md

 pip or pip3 install deep_phonemizer Jupyter Notebook torch torchaudio matplotlib IPython after this want on sperate line for code : ## Text to Speech Conversion
 The notebook contains code that uses PyTorch and deep_phonemizer to convert text into speech.
 Follow the steps in the notebook, entering the text you want to convert when prompted.

----

-## Visualization and Audio Playback
-The notebook includes matplotlib for visualizing audio waveforms and IPython for audio playback within the Jupyter notebook environment.

----

-## Support
-If you encounter any issues or have questions, please file an issue in the repository or contact the maintainer.

----

-## Contribution
-Contributions to improve the notebook are welcome.
-Please follow the standard procedure of forking the repository and submitting a pull request.

----